jgillick/AddressableLEDStrip/README.md

 Example
 -------
-Set all the LEDs on a 1 meter strip of 32 LEDs to an ascending shade of red.
+Set each LED on 1 meter strip to a random RGB color.

 #### Pins